keu/docs/astro/kubernetespodoperator.md

 Once Astronomer has added the Kubernetes secret to your Deployment, you will be notified and provided with the name of the secret.

-Then, you can run images from your private registry by importing `models` from `kubernetes.client` and configuring `image_pull_secrets` in your KubernetesPodOperator instantiation:
+After you receive the name of your Kubernetes secret from Astronomer, you can run images from your private registry by importing `models` from `kubernetes.client` and configuring `image_pull_secrets` in your KubernetesPodOperator instantiation:

 ```python {1,5}
 from kubernetes.client import models as k8s